saue0/google-cast-public-address/README.md

 # google-cast-public-address
 A "public address system" for Google Cast devices.
-Facilities asynchronous playing of TTS notifications, local audio files, or remote (e.g. Internet) audio files on Google Cast devices.
+Facilitates asynchronous playing of TTS notifications, local audio files, or remote (e.g. Internet) audio files on Google Cast devices.

 The package provides a simple API that can be used in your own node.js projects.
 As well, an optional REST web service